-The seeds of dude ranch history stretches back to the late 19th century.
-In the post Civil War cattle boom of the 1880’s, Howard Eaton started the Custer Trail Ranch in the Dakota Badlands.
+The seeds of dude ranch history stretch back to the late 19th century.
+In the post Civil War cattle boom of the 1880s, Howard Eaton started the Custer Trail Ranch in the Dakota Badlands.
 He was soon joined by his brothers Alden and Willis and a friend from Pennsylvania, A.C.
 Huidekoper.
 Thrilled with their new lifestyle and potential success, the Eatons wrote enthusiastic letters to friends back East.

 Dude Ranch History Begins in North Dakota

 One such letter, published in a New York newspaper, caught the attention of Teddy Roosevelt.
-Roosevelt quickly made his way out to the Badlands and spent his time hunting, fishing and riding.
+Roosevelt quickly made his way out to the Badlands and spent his time hunting, fishing, and riding.
 He bought the Maltese Cross Ranch near the Custer Trail Ranch and struck up a friendship with the Eatons.
 Stories of ranch life and exceptional hunting spread like wildfire, and soon the Eatons found themselves hosting Eastern visitors.

 It wasn’t long before their generosity and hospitality lead to overwhelming costs.
 Many visitors recognized the financial burden they were creating and offered to pay for room and board.
 While the concept flew directly in the face of western hospitality, the Eatons had to consider the opportunity.
 The first recorded paying guest was Bert Rumsey, of Buffalo, NY and with the purchase of a guest book; the ranch officially began accepting “dudes.”